HTTP-RPC/Kilo/README.md

 ```

 ## ResultSetAdapter and Parameters
-The `ResultSetAdapter` class implements the `Iterable` interface and makes each row in a JDBC result set appear as an instance of `Map`, allowing query results to be efficiently serialized as JSON, CSV, or XML, or to any other format via a template. `ResultSetAdapter` also implements `AutoCloseable` and ensures that the underlying result set is closed when the adapter itself is closed.
+The `ResultSetAdapter` class implements the `Iterable` interface and makes each row in a JDBC result set appear as an instance of `Map`, allowing query results to be efficiently serialized. `ResultSetAdapter` also implements `AutoCloseable` and ensures that the underlying result set is closed when the adapter itself is closed.

 For example: